tuk90/sonos-domoticz/README.md

 # Sonos API Plugin for Domoticz

 This plugin allows you to control your Sonos speaker system through Domoticz.
+This is using the HTTP API that is created by Jishi

 ## Installation

+1. Install Sonos HTTP API via https://github.com/jishi/node-sonos-http-api
-1. Clone this repository into the Domoticz plugins folder using the following command: git clone https://github.com/tuk90/sonos-domoticz.git
+2. Clone this repository into the Domoticz plugins folder using the following command: git clone https://github.com/tuk90/sonos-domoticz.git
-2. Restart your Domoticz service.
+3. Restart your Domoticz service.

 ## Configuration